SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 Optional Chaining as an Alternative to Forced Unwrapping
 --------------------------------------------------------

-Optional chaining is written by placing a question mark (``?``) after the optional value that you wish to chain on if it exists.
+You specify optional chaining by placing a question mark (``?``) after the optional value on which you wish to call a property, method or subscript if the optional is non-``nil``.
 This is very similar to placing an exclamation mark (``!``) after an optional value to force the unwrapping of its value.
-The main difference is that optional chaining fails gracefully when no value exists, whereas forced unwrapping triggers an assertion if no value exists.
+The main difference is that optional chaining fails gracefully when the optional is ``nil``, whereas forced unwrapping triggers a runtime error when the optional is ``nil``.

-To reflect the fact that optional chaining can fail, the result of an optional chaining call is always an optional value, even if the property, method, or subscript you are querying returns a non-optional value.
+To reflect the fact that optional chaining can be called on a ``nil`` value, the result of an optional chaining call is always an optional value, even if the property, method, or subscript you are querying returns a non-optional value.
-This gives a way to check if the optional chaining was successful.
+This gives a way to check whether the optional chaining call was successful.

 Specifically, the result of an optional chaining call is of the same type as the expected return value, but wrapped in an optional.
 A property that normally returns an ``Int`` will return an ``Int?`` when accessed through optional chaining.

-Here's an example of how optional chaining differs from forced unwrapping and enables you to check for success.
+The next several code snippets demonstrate how optional chaining differs from forced unwrapping and enables you to check for success.

-This example defines two classes called ``Person`` and ``Residence``:
+First, two classes called ``Person`` and ``Residence`` are defined:

 .. testcode:: optionalChainingIntro, optionalChainingIntroAssert
    :compile: true